 Overview

-The BioScience Technology program at Saskatchewan Polytechnic is designed to give you a strong foundation in both scientific principles and analytic practices.
+The BioScience Technology Advanced Diploma from Saskatchewan Polytechnic is designed to give you a strong foundation in both scientific principles and analytic practices.
 The emphasis is on developing your lab skills to prepare you for work in the biosciences, biomedical research and applied research fields.

 You'll develop the skills you need to: